 Physical therapist assistants implement treatment procedures in the rehabilitation of injured, ill, or debilitated individuals.
-The Physical Therapist Assistant Degree program prepares individuals to work in the healthcare field under the direct supervision of a physical therapist in a variety of settings.
-Job opportunities exist for PTAs across the United States in a variety of settings.
+The Physical Therapist Assistant Degree program prepares individuals to work in the healthcare field under the supervision of a physical therapist in a variety of settings.
 The program also prepares students for the PTA licensure examination in the student's respective state of practice.
-This Physical Therapist Assistant program at River Valley Community College, Claremont campus, is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org